phatgolo/GameTutorial/section4/README.md

     player_velocity *= 0.92
 ```

-▶️ **Run the program and see that it works (press `F5`)**, the player should now stop moving when you release the key, try tapping the key to see that the player moves a little each time you press.
+▶️ **Run the game and see that it works (press `F5`)**, the player should now stop moving when you release the key, try tapping the key to see that the player moves a little each time you press.

 Now the player moves a little bit to fast for my taste, let's set a max speed the player can move.
 Add the following lines at the end of the `update` function, just before where we set the `player.pos`: